 Unitron offers numerous accessories, and its parent company Sonova is arguably the world leader in terms of supplying auxiliary devices that will enhance the performance of your hearing aids.
 However, availability will depend on the technology platform and options chosen.

-For example, for Tempus hearing aids that do not directly connect to Bluetooth-enabled devices, Unitron's wireless streaming accessories provide comprehensive smartphone and Bluetooth hearing aid connectivity.
-Unitron also provides several remote microphones, TV streamers, and remote-control devices.
-Smartphone apps available for both iOS and Android phones also enable wireless control of volume, program settings, personalization, and management of Bluetooth accessories.
+Unitron's wireless streaming accessories provide comprehensive smartphone and Bluetooth hearing aid connectivity.
+Unitron makes available a remote microphone, TV streamer, and remote-control devices.
+The Remote Plus app is also available for both iOS and Android phones at no charge.
+The Remote Plus app enables wireless control of volume, program settings, personalization, and management of Bluetooth accessories.